|

 into host organisms or cells in which they are capable of continued propagation

 of the modified genes.
-[IUPAC Biotech] Genetic
+IUPAC Biotech Genetic

-Manipulation & Disruption glossary
+Manipulation & Disruption

 genetic engineering: